-Allows you to block the ArcGIS Server Administrator Directory and ArcGIS Server Manager from the view of external users.
+Block the ArcGIS Server Administrator Directory and ArcGIS Server Manager from the view of external users.

-Allows you to block ArcGIS Desktop users from establishing administrative or publisher connections to ArcGIS Server.
+Prevent ArcGIS Desktop users from establishing administrative or publisher connections to ArcGIS Server.

-Allows you to use your organization's identity store and security policies at the web-tier level.
+Use your organization's identity store and security policies at the web-tier level.
 You can also use a Public Key Infrastructure (PKI) if the web server has built-in or extensible support.
 This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and ArcGIS Server.

 Web Adaptor deployment scenarios

 The Web Adaptor is platform independent of ArcGIS Server; therefore, the Web Adaptor you deploy does not have to match the operating system platform of your ArcGIS Server site.
-For example, if you have a site comprised of Windows machines, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with ArcGIS Server.
+For example, if you have a site composed of Windows machines, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with ArcGIS Server.

 For a detailed description of the different ways you can integrate the Web Adaptor into your existing site architecture, see Deployment scenarios.

 Accessing your services with the Web Adaptor installed